Tibia and Fibula Fractures

 - Decreased ability to put weight into the affected limb.

-Throughout the course of physical therapy, ankle mobility, strength, and balance improve, swelling decreases, and the patient is eventually able to fully weight bear and walk normally.
-Full recovery of a tibia/fibula fracture takes between 3 and 6 months and the patient returns to their normal activities of daily living.
+Throughout the course of physical therapy, ankle mobility, strength, and balance improve.
+Swelling will decrease and the patient is eventually able to fully weight bear and walk normally.
+Full recovery time of a tibia/fibula fracture takes between 3 and 6 months and the patient returns to their normal activities of daily living.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.